ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 **Important**: {{site.data.keyword.gitrepos}} uses a single sign-on mechanism that automatically creates a corresponding Git account for your IBM Cloud account the first time that you access the tool integration.
 After you delete your account, do not access {{site.data.keyword.gitrepos}}.
 If you access {{site.data.keyword.gitrepos}} again, a new account is automatically created that you must delete.

-## Modifying and deleting Continuous Delivery pipeline data
+## Modifying, exporting, and deleting Continuous Delivery pipeline data
 {: #managing_pipeline_data}

 {{site.data.keyword.contdelivery_short}} pipelines run scripts to build, test, and deploy your application to the IBM Cloud.
 To do this, pipelines provide stages, jobs, environment variables, and other objects that might contain personal data.
 You can delete these objects individually or you can delete an entire pipeline.